 The COVID-19 pandemic has presented a substantial public health and economic challenge around the world.
-Our business operations and financial condition and results have been impacted to varying degrees, and we expect the impact will continue in future quarters.
+Our business operations and financial condition and results have been impacted to varying degrees, and the impact may continue in future quarters as we conduct our HOPE-3 trial and expand our exosomes-based research and development programs.

 We are continuing to assess and plan our development for the ongoing and potential impact of the COVID-19 pandemic on our business, operations and financial condition and results.
 Despite careful tracking and planning, however, we are unable to accurately predict the extent of the impact of the pandemic on our business, results of operations and financial condition due to the uncertainty of future developments involving the pandemic and its impact on our employees and operations.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.